LucasDLalande/PGLMMdredge/README.md

 ## Example

-This is a basic example using simulated package data
+This is a basic example of the `dredge_pglmm` function using simulated package data

 ``` r
 # Write the null model using pglmm() from 'phyr'